 Pikes Peak Alpine School COVID-19 Management Plan

-We ask our clients and guides to help in managing this new and changing situation so that we can all get back to what we love, the mountains.
+We ask our clients and guides to help reduce our exposure.
 Your diligence and candor are required of you at each step of the process of climbing with PPAS.

 Staff training to address and promote reduction practices will now be included in our guiding and business standards.

 Carpooling may be one of the less desirable activities of a PPAS trip when it comes to COVID-19 management.
 Meeting clients/guides at the trailhead is recommended when feasible.
-If sharing a ride is required, cloth face coverings should be used and window ventilation is recommended.
+If sharing a ride is required, vaccinated parties should use face coverings and window ventilation is recommended.

 6 feet or greater between people is what we strive for when reasonable.
 This will be easier when skiing and hiking in non-technical terrain and will be more challenging in rock and more technical terrain.
 When physical distancing is not possible (when working at close proximity on sections of a route or trail), a face mask is our management tool.